 Sichuan Hot and Spicy Beef (Xiangla Feiniu, 香辣肥牛)

-Chengdu Challenge #6: A Spicy Beef Recipe With Heat and Technique
+Chengdu Challenge #6: A Spicy Beef Challenge in More Ways Than One

 “This is the only dish that’s spicy enough for girls’ night,” said my 15-year-old daughter, Fongchong, as she dove into Hot and Spicy Beef.

 Even I was worried, however, when I first made the spicy beef and was setting out the mise en place.
-Looking at the three heaping tablespoons of dried chili flakes portioned out in a bowl—for one pound of beef—I thought, No way, that has to be too much.
+Looking at the three heaping tablespoons of dried chili flakes portioned out in a bowl, I thought, No way, that has to be too much.
 But I’ve cooked enough from Sichuan Cuisine in Both Chinese and English—and second-guessed it one too many times to my regret—to know that you don’t doubt this cookbook, the definitive collection of Sichuan recipes straight out of Sichuan.
 So I used the whole amount.
-And I recommend you do too, if you are using Sichuan chili flakes, since they are generally not super hot.
-If you can’t find Sichuan or Chinese chili flakes, you can substitute Korean hot chili flakes.
-If using hotter chili flakes, you might indeed reduce the amount.

 The recipe also calls for Sichuan pepper, Sichuan pepper oil and chili oil.
 Oh, and hot green chilies (I use serrano, seeds and all).
-And cilantro (or if you’re like me, and genetically predisposed to hate cilantro, you can substitute with thin strips of celery).
 Is it hot and spicy and numbing?
 Yes.
 Is it delicious?
 Double yes.

-After you’ve got quick-fried steak, it’s just a matter of adding all that spiciness.
-I will warn you here that this dish smells even spicier than it tastes, so you’ll want to add the chili flakes and oils in a well-ventilated room, with exhaust fan on or doors open, or coughing and eye-watering will ensue.
+After you’ve stir-fried the beef, clean the wok and make a simple chili oil in which to finish the stir-fry.
+This dish smells even spicier than it tastes, so you’ll want to add the chilies in a well-ventilated room, with exhaust fan on or doors open.

 If you love Sichuan’s spicy beef, try my Mala Beef Jerky (Mala Niurougan) recipe inspired by Houston’s Mala Sichuan Bistro!